carl24k/fight-churn/README.md

 After the pre-requesisites, you have a choice on how to run the Fighting Churn With Data Code:

 - [Command Line Setup](./readme_files/cmdline.md) : The fastest and easiest way to get started, using a `pip` Python package installation.
 This is great if you want to run the code and see the output, but you do not want to change the code or run it line by line.
-- [Jupyter Notebook Setup](readme_files/notebook.md) : This is an alternate quick start, if you already have Jupyter Notebooks installed.
+- [Jupyter Notebook Setup](readme_files/notebook.md) : This is another way to get started quickly, if you already have Jupyter Notebooks installed.
 - [Developers IDE Setup](readme_files/ide.md) : This method takes more time, but allows you to run the code line by line in a debugger, or change it.
 (If you are a professional developer planning to really use the code for your company, this is for you.)